What are Morels?

 What do Morels Look Like?

 Morels vary tremendously in appearance.
 Their shape can be oblong to bulbous.
 Their color can be blonde to grey.
 Their size can be smaller than your fingertip to larger than your hand.
 Their most identifiable characteristic is what’s typically described as a honeycomb like exterior.
-Bees are are more methodical though.
-The ‘combs’ or pits on the outside of morels can be tight or loose and form an imperfect pattern.
+The ‘combs’ or pits on the outside of morels can be tight or loose and form an irregular pattern/corrigation.
 The inside of morels are hollow and white’ish and up close you can detect a goosebump-like texture.
 The base of the cap joins to a white’ish stem which can be short or tall and the hollow of the cap runs continuous into the stem (this is important to distinguish it from some false morels).

 Why are Morels so Popular?